Xilinx/RFSoC-PYNQ/docs/educational_resources.md

 # Educational Resources

-The following educational material to support the Zynq RFSoC, and the RFSoC4x2 has been developed by the University of Strathclyde in partnership with Xilinx.
+The following educational material to support the Zynq RFSoC, and the RFSoC4x2 has been developed by the University of Strathclyde in partnership with AMD.

 ## RFSoC Introduction Notebooks